LGN520/farreach-public/docs/netreach-voting-v3.md

 	+ GETRES_POP_EVICT_CASE2/PUTREQ_POP_EVICT_CASE2
 		* If vallen > 0, put evicted key-value pair into KVS without response, add into special case (valid)
 		* Otherwise, delete evicted key from KVS without response, add into special case (invalid)
-	+ When processing special case
+	+ TODO: snapshot for range query
+		* Make a snapshot when init or open
+		* Ensure that in each period of backup, kv snapshot can only be performance once
+			* Use std::atomic_flag: test_and_set & clear
+		* Steps of processing backup and making snapshot
+			* Set isbackup as true to disable server threads from touching per-thread special cases
+			* If is_kvsnapshot is false, mark it as true and make kv snapshot by RCU
+			* Use TCP to receive new backup data
+			* Rollback per-thread special cases (case1/case2) from new backup data
-		* For case1: if vallen = 0 delete the entry from backup data; otherwise, overwrite the entry in backup data
+				* If vallen = 0 delete the entry from backup data; otherwise, overwrite the entry in backup data
+			* Replace old backup data with new backup data
+			* RCU barrier (no other threads touching per-thread special cases and old backup data)
+			* Free old backup data and emptize per-thread special cases, set isbackup as false and is_kvsnapshot as false
+- Controller-side processsing
+	+ Crash-consistent backup (two-phase backup)
+		* Phase 1
+			* Reset registers: case12_reg, case3_reg
+			* Set flag
+		* Phase 2
+			* Read registers
+			* Reset flag -> no special optype from now on
+			* Send backup data by TCP
+			* Optional: reset registers: case1_reg, case2_reg, case3_reg

 ## Implementation log